DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Introduction

 To handle these challenges, we propose a novel \textbf{Du}al \textbf{N}oisy \textbf{S}elf \textbf{T}raining (\textbf{DuNST}), for semi-supervised controllable NLG.
-DuNST jointly learns to generate text from given attribute labels and predict labels for text, characterizing these two directions as a dual process via a shared Variational AutoEncoder (VAE)~\citep{kingma2014autoencoding}.
+DuNST jointly learns to generate text from given attribute labels and predict labels for text, characterizing these two directions as a dual variational generation process.
 Such duality allows our model to leverage not only generated pseudo text but also pseudo labels predicted for available unlabeled text.
-Both generation and classification would be augmented by the two kinds of pseudo data that will hence be gradually refined during the ST process, handling \emph{Challenge 1}.
-Besides, DuNST corrupts the generated pseudo text by two kinds of noise, softmax temperature and soft pseudo text, to further disturb and escape from the text space learned at the previous ST iteration, addressing \emph{Challenge 2}.
-Our method can be theoretically regarded as propagating local smoothness~\citep{chen-etal-2021-revisiting} and exploring a larger and potential space, which helps extend the generalization boundary and improve attribute coverage.
-Therefore, DuNST further boosts controllability with comparable generation fluency and diversity.
+Both generation and classification would be augmented by the two kinds of pseudo data and thus gradually refined during the ST process, handling \emph{Challenge 1}.
+Besides, DuNST incorporates two new types of flexible noise into generated pseudo text, namely softmax temperature and soft pseudo text, to further perturb and escape from the text space learned at the previous ST iteration, which helps propagate local smoothness and enhance robustness~\citep{Xie2020SelfTrainingWN,chen-etal-2021-revisiting}, addressing \emph{Challenge 2}.
+Our method can be theoretically regarded as exploring a larger potential space, thus facilitating an extended generalization boundary and improved attribute coverage, balancing exploration and exploitation better.
+Hence, DuNST could further boost controllability while maintaining comparable generation fluency and diversity.
+Our code is available at \url{https://github.com/peterfengyx/DuNST}.

 In summary, our contributions are as follows: \begin{itemize} \item To the best of our knowledge, we are the first to incorporate Self-training into semi-supervised controllable language generation and propose a novel and effective ST method.